 The good news is that by and large the concerns that we have about going to exotic destinations are rarely realized.
 Travelers to third world nations rarely die of malaria, yellow fever or hepatitis B. That shouldn’t sound dismissive.
 Part of that good luck is dependent on vaccines, preparation and planning, and excellent health care for tourists when they do fall ill.
 (Locals aren’t nearly as fortunate on their encounters with illness.)

 The truth is travelers often takes risks while traveling that they otherwise would consider rash, irresponsible, or just plain stupid (see our family photos below).
 Risks and scenarios that are eschewed at home, are taken on eagerly and happily while on vacation.
 It’s not always easy to know where to draw the line.
 You are traveling in a foreign country where the idea is to adopt that country’s norms and standards.

-I’ve had times where I insisted on a different vehicle because the seat belts wouldn’t work, strapped my kids safely in only to feel a little ridiculous as we passed one motorbike after another with entire families laboring to stay aboard.
+There have been times I insisted on a different vehicle because the seat belts wouldn’t work, strapped my kids safely in only to feel a little ridiculous as we passed one motorbike after another with entire families laboring to stay aboard.

-Other times when I just shrugged my shoulders and rationalized to myself that the chances of an accident on any individual journey are fairly small.
+And other times when I’ve shrugged my shoulders and rationalized to myself that the chances of an accident on any individual journey are fairly small.